m Summer School — Economics of Health & Human Capital | EcHo · Royal Holloway

 Days 1–2 feature an intensive graduate course covering the economic modelling of health, early-life conditions, education-health interactions, and the intergenerational transmission of health and disadvantage.
 The course is taught by Martin Karlsson (Leverhulme Visiting Professor; Director, CINCH, University of Duisburg-Essen).
 On the afternoon of Day 2, participants can sign up for individual research feedback meetings with Professors Arnaud Chevalier, Melanie Lührmann, and Martin Karlsson, offered on a first-come-first-served basis.

-Days 3–4 shift to a research workshop where participants can present their own work in a poster session, alongside invited presentations and a keynote lecture.
+Days 3–4 shift to a research workshop where participants can present their own work alongside invited presentations and a keynote lecture.

 Dates